frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: provider_update_timestamp

 > **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever a provider's record is modified.
-Its purpose is to maintain a reliable audit trail, ensuring there is always an accurate record of when a provider's data was last changed.
-This supports data governance and helps track the freshness of provider information.
+This ensures an accurate and automated audit trail, tracking the last time any provider's data was changed within the system.

-Business Rule: When any information for a provider is updated, the record's "last updated" timestamp must be automatically set to the current date and time.
+The trigger implements the business rule: "The date and time of the last modification must be recorded for every provider record."

-Implications: The trigger enforces data consistency by ensuring the `updated_at` field is always accurate, which is crucial for auditing and tracking data history.
-The performance impact is negligible for single-row updates but could be a minor consideration during very large bulk update operations.
+This automation enhances data integrity and provides a reliable audit log for tracking data currency, which is critical for compliance and operational purposes.
+The performance impact is negligible.

 **Definition:**
 ```sql